How to create a sales plan that actually drives results

 To anticipate or resolve any existing confusion, managers should define crystal-clear expectations both for the team and for individual sellers.
 Document those expectations in an easy-to-access place.
 Each seller should have the right resources and direction to execute every sales task in a timely manner.
 This builds trust and communication within the team, which is the key to the success of any sales plan.

-Organizations that invest in training receive about $453 for every dollar invested (a 353% ROI).
 Top-performing sellers are more likely to spend a significant amount of time training with their managers.
 It’s no wonder 89% of sales leaders have invested or plan to invest in internal sales training.
-Those that fail to prioritize skill development will likely fall behind their competitors.
+Those who fail to prioritize skill development will likely fall behind their competitors.

 There are many different types of training programs, each with varying benefits and costs.
 One thing to note is that regardless of which type of training program you choose, make sure your team has the right tools and the training to effectively use those tools to help everyone get the most out of the investment.